DanielKolocka/Clooper-Backend-Task/README.md

 Note:
 Property is not automatically published when it is created, and can only be published when approved by an admin

-To-Do:
-- Send an email when user created a property.